Vidush142/Sparta_Training/Git/Git_Notes.md

  - Feature branch is the one where developers should work on.
 ### Why do we need branches
  - To ensure there is fully working version of code without conflicts.
+### Working with branches
+ - git branch *branch_name* : Can be used to create a branch.
+ - git checkout *branch_name* : Can be used to switch between branches.
+ - git merge *branch_name* :  Can be used to merge specified branch to current branch.
 ### Git Workflow
 #### Git Authority (Auth)
 Responsible for:
- - Creating the repo on their own GitHub account
+ - Creating the repo on their own GitHub account.
- - Creating a new dev branch
+ - Creating a new dev branch.
- - Adding branch protection rules to the main and dev branches
+ - Adding branch protection rules to the main and dev branches.
- - Requiring reviewers for merging to main or dev
+ - Requiring reviewers for merging to main or dev.
- - Creating the initial folder structure for the project
+ - Creating the initial folder structure for the project.
- - Setting the dev branch as the default
+ - Setting the dev branch as the default.

 #### Team member
 Responsible for:
- - Clone the project locally
+ - Clone the project locally.
- - Create their own feature/developer branches
+ - Create their own feature/developer branches.
- - Develop all code on these branches
+ - Develop all code on these branches.
- - Never code directly on main or dev branch
+ - Never code directly on main or dev branch.
- - Commit locally at frequent intervals
+ - Commit locally at frequent intervals.
- - Push updates to GitHub
+ - Push updates to GitHub.

 Overall Workflow:
- - Update feature branch
+ - Update feature branch.
- - Switch to dev branch
+ - Switch to dev branch.
- - Use git pull to sync with remote dev branch
+ - Use git pull to sync with remote dev branch.
- - Merge conflicts
+ - Resolve merge conflicts.
- - Merge changes to dev
+ - Merge changes to dev branch:
-   - Merge conflicts
+   - Resolve merge conflicts
    - Check everything works
    - Commit changes
    - Push feature branch to GitHub